 This course is designed for the student interested in marine biology, and is not designed to meet the State of Michigan curriculum content expectations for Biology.
-This science course will cover the following topics: formation of the ocean, zones of the ocean, various types of marine organisms and their characteristics, mysteries of the ocean, peoples of the

-1/2 credit Open to: 11th & 12th oceans, and interesting places near oceans.
+This science course will cover the following topics: formation of the ocean, zones of the ocean, various types of marine organisms and their characteristics, mysteries of the ocean, peoples of the oceans, and interesting places near oceans.
 Dissection of specimens is an integral part of this course and includes dissection of a sea star, shark, squid, and horseshoe crab.
 The course also includes a field trip to Shedd Aquarium in Chicago.